mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

   # For 1.16+ servers you can use color gradients like '{#b3a28f>}{message}{#d7b8e6<}'
   # You can have more than 2 colors in gradient.
 To define it repeat {message} variable.
 For example '{#b3a28f>}{message}{#5c6999<>}{message}{#d7b8e6<}'
   GeneralMessageFormat: '{message}'
+  Ranged:
     # Defines range of regular messages to travel
     # Set to -1 to disable range restriction
-  GeneralRange: -1
+    General: -1
     # Defines range of shout messages to travel
     # Shout messages should start with ! and player should have cmi.chat.shout permission
     # GeneralRange should be enabled
     # set to 0 to shout across all worlds, -1 to disable
-  ShoutRange: 200
+    Shout: 200
     # Defines cost for each shout message
     ShoutCost: 0
+    # List of message range limits
+    # Player count fallowed by range
+    # Player amount defines from how many we should use this range
+    Dynamic:
+      Use: false
+      Limits:
+      - 1-0
+      - 10-1000
+      - 20-500
+      - 30-400
+      - 40-300
+      - 50-200
   # Prefix used to indicate that message should be sent to public chat instead of current players chat room
   # Set it to empty field if you want this feature to be disabled
   ChatRoomShout: '!'